itasevski/HPGeolocation/Geolocation/README.md

+## Hospital-Pharmacy Geolocation

+HPGeolocation is an app that shows the user's nearest hospitals and pharmacies on a map (in a 2000 meter radius), along with information related to them.

+### Usage

 In the index.html file, you need to replace the first script's "src" link's "key" request parameter with your generated Google API key.